In the News

 It's not a lack of crabs, but of crab pickers.

 Can a state force pregnancy resource centers to violate their beliefs?
 In March of this year, the Supreme Court heard oral arguments on a California law that requires pregnancy resource centers to advertise for the abortion industry.
+Congress has followed the case closely, especially since it could determine whether the state can order people to ignore their consciences on other moral issues too.

 Watch Here (WBOC)